J-Soft/BeBot/extra/whois-update/README.txt

 PHP SETUP:
-If you recieve the error:
+If you receive the error:
 Fatal error: Call to undefined function: mysql_connect() You may need to add the following line to your PHP.ini file.